nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `ReactNode`

-The `h2` text of the filter summary
+The heading text of the filter summary.
+Will be a `<h2>` unless the headingLevel prop is provided to change the level.

 ###### className